 Who are the investors of Brex?

-Investors of Brex include Greenoaks Capital Management, Technology Crossover Ventures, Y Combinator, Ribbit Capital, DST Global and 25 more.
+Investors of Brex include Pioneer Fund, Greenoaks Capital Management, Technology Crossover Ventures, Y Combinator, Ribbit Capital and 28 more.

 Who are Brex's competitors?

-Ramp offers credit cards targeted at small and medium-sized businesses (SMBs) with a focus on high-growth startups.
-The company aims to provide companies with higher card limits, saving opportunities, automated expense management, receipt matching, and accounting integration.
-The company was founded in 2019 and is based in New York, New York.
+Ramp offers credit cards for small and medium-sized businesses (SMBs).
+It provides companies with higher card limits, saving opportunities, automated expense management, receipt matching, and accounting integration.
+The company provides its services to startups, enterprises, and other entities.
+It was founded in 2019 and is based in New York, New York.

 Pleo operates as a business spend management platform.
 It provides virtual cards, expenses, automated expense reports for employees, invoices, and more.
 It serves industries such as retail, healthcare, technology, and more.
 It was founded in 2015 and is based in Copenhagen, Denmark.

 SAP Concur is a company that focuses on integrated travel, expense, and invoice management solutions.
 The company offers a range of products that guide employees through business trips, automate invoice approvals, and populate charges directly into expense reports.
 SAP Concur primarily serves sectors such as education, energy & utilities, financial services, government, healthcare, and technology companies.
 It was founded in 1993 and is based in Bellevue, Washington.
 SAP Concur operates as a subsidiary of SAP.